Stone Lodge School, Stone Lodge Road, Dartford, Kent, DA2 6FY

 No hoodies, denim, leggings, short tight fitted skirts or strappy tops should be worn.

 Make-up and jewellery (including earrings) should be discrete.
-No visible body piercing or tattoos are permitted. • Only clear nose studs will be permitted.
+No visible body piercing or tattoos are permitted.

 No outdoor coats or earphones to be worn inside buildings or to assemblies.
 Outdoor coats should be black, blue or grey and smart and formal.